-Pay grades are determined by Trustee Remuneration Committee who also set the Headteacher remuneration using guidance of the STRB, based on size and success of the Academy as well as additional duties undertaken.
-Headteacher pay is ratified by the Chair of Governors on behalf of the board of Trust.
+Pay grades are determined by the Remuneration Committee who also set the Headteacher remuneration using guidance of the STRB, based on size and success of the Academy as well as additional duties undertaken.
+Headteacher pay is ratified by the Chair of trustees on behalf of the Trust Board.